Kitware/CMake/Help/manual/cmake-file-api.7.rst

       :command:`install` rules, i.e. whether a ``make install`` or equivalent rule is available.

+    ``jsonFile``
+      A JSON string specifying a path relative to the codemodel file to another JSON file containing a
+      `"codemodel" version 2 "directory" object`_.

+      This field was added in codemodel version 2.3.

   ``projects``
     A JSON array of entries corresponding to the top-level project and sub-projects defined in the build system.
 Each (sub-)project